On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence: Abstract

 \section{Abstract}

-Motivated by the introduction of CACAO, the first open standard that harmonizes the way we document course of action playbooks in a machine-readable format for interoperability, and the benefits for cybersecurity operations derived from utilizing, and coupling and sharing security playbooks as part of cyber threat intelligence, we introduce a uniform metadata template that supports the management and integration of security playbooks into knowledge representation and knowledge management systems.
-We demonstrate the applicability of our approach through two use-case implementations where our uniform non-proprietary metadata template is used to introduce security playbooks like CACAO into the MISP threat intelligence platform and the OASIS Threat Actor Context ontology.
+Motivated by the introduction of CACAO, the first open standard that harmonizes the way we document courses of action in a machine-readable format for interoperability, and the benefits for cybersecurity operations derived from utilizing, and coupling and sharing course of action playbooks with cyber threat intelligence, we introduce a uniform metadata template that supports managing and integrating course of action playbooks into knowledge representation and knowledge management systems.
+We demonstrate the applicability of our approach through two use-case implementations.
+We utilize the playbook metadata template to introduce functionality and integrate course of action playbooks, such as CACAO, into the MISP threat intelligence platform and the OASIS Threat Actor Context ontology.